wexs/bookmarks/README.md

 2. **Intuitive HTML bookmark page**: The exported HTML page is beautiful and elegant, with a flat design, bright colors and simple layout, which enhances the visual experience.
 3. **Automatically get website icons**: In the exported HTML page, each bookmark automatically gets and displays the favicon of the corresponding website, making the bookmark list more intuitive and vivid.
 4. **Sidebar Navigation**: HTML bookmark pages come with a fixed bookmark folder navigation bar on the left for quick browsing and finding specific bookmarks.
-5. **Open the HTML file directly in the new tab**: In addition to downloading to the local, users can also choose to open the generated HTML bookmark page directly in the new tab, which is convenient and fast.
-6. **Simple UI design**: The page adopts a flat design, eliminating redundant shadows and strokes, the overall style is fresh and simple, and the bookmarks are displayed in the form of cards, which enhances the user experience.
+5. **Simple UI design**: The page adopts a flat design, eliminating redundant shadows and strokes, the overall style is fresh and simple, and the bookmarks are displayed in the form of cards, which enhances the user experience.
-7. **Bookmark classification**: Classify and organize according to the user's bookmark folder, and display all non-empty bookmark folders in the sidebar for easy browsing and management.
+6. **Bookmark classification**: Classify and organize according to the user's bookmark folder, and display all non-empty bookmark folders in the sidebar for easy browsing and management.

 ### Use scenario: